Pink Power! Review of Pink as star gets party started for two nights in Sunderland

 Rather fittingly, her opening number of the anthemic Get the Party Started was a mash up with Mackem legend Dave Stewart’s Sweet Dreams from his Eurythmics days – it set the energy for a high octane two-hour spectacle.

-Buckle up and enjoy the ride as the star performs tracks from her latest, and ninth studio album, Trustfall, including the dancey, yet emotional, title track and infectious singalong Never Gonna Not Dance Again and Turbulence for which she took to the skies again in a balletic performance.
+Buckle up and enjoy the ride as the star performs tracks from her latest, and ninth studio album, Trustfall, including the dancey, yet emotional, title track, during which dancers fall high from podiums onto trampolines, and infectious singalong Never Gonna Not Dance Again and Turbulence for which she took to the skies again in a balletic performance.

-You can also raise your glass to plenty of bangers through the decades such as Who Knew, Just Like a Pill and Fuckin’ Perfect.
+You can also raise your glass to plenty of bangers through the decades such as Who Knew, Just Like a Pill, Please Don’t Leave Me, Just Like Fire and Fuckin’ Perfect.

 The genre-spanning popstar has nerves of steel (and a mega health and safety assessment, presumably) as she puts on an Olympic level display of athleticism in her performance.

-There’s moments of poignancy too, such as when she brings her daughter Willow on stage for Cover Me in Sunshine.
+There’s moments of poignancy too, such as when she brings her daughter Willow, 12, on stage for Cover Me in Sunshine in a touching mother / daughter moments.
+Pink’s not like a regular mom, she’s a cool mom.

 And lots of audience interaction that can often be missing from stars of this level as she read out banners in the crowds and picked up gifts thrown on stage, from soft toy frogs to Maltesers.